bases

 3. Have a student volunteer use a permanent marker to make a stain on all four surfaces.

 4. Begin with the carpeting and have the students try to remove the marker stain with hair spray, nail polish remover, Mr. Clean Magic Eraser, rubbing alcohol, white toothpaste, and finally a bleach water mixture.
 The bleach water mixture should be one cup of bleach and two cups of water.
 They should attempt only one item at a time.
-They need to wear some rubber gloves to protect their hands from any chemicals.
+Cleaning materials should be poured onto the surface carefullly.
+They may rub them in with a rag if desired.
+Students should wear rubber gloves to protect their hands from any chemicals.
 All results should be noted in the carpet square.

 Review: